Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: INTRODUCTION

+Second part of the paper is devoted to the study of set-theoretically Cohen-Macaulay ideals.
+Our very concrete motivation is the following question asked in \cite{S-W2}.

+\begin{question} Given an affine variety $V$, does $V$ support a Cohen-Macaulay scheme, i.e. whether there exists a Cohen-Macaulay ring $R$ such that $V$ is isomorphic to $\Spec R_{red}$? \end{question}

-In general, in a regular local ring $R$ an ideal $I$ is \textit{set-theoretically Cohen-Macaulay} if there exists an ideal $J \subset R$ with $\rad (I)=\rad (J)$ such that the ring $R/J$ is Cohen-Macaulay.
-It is evident that set-theoretically complete intersection ideals, determinantal ideals and Cohen-Macaulay radical ideals are set-theoretically Cohen-Macaulay.
-If $I$ is a Cohen-Macaulay monomial ideal of a polynomial ring $R=k[x_1, \ldots , x_n]$ over a field $k$, then $I$ is set-theoretically Cohen-Macaulay (cf. \cite[Theorem 2.6]{HTT}).
-For instance, principal and Veronese monomial ideals have such a property, \cite[Theorem 3.2]{HH}.
-See \cite{S-W2} for some counterexamples.
+Let $X$ be a Cohen-Macaulay scheme.
+It fails to be true that $X_{red},$ the corresponding reduced scheme, is Cohen-Macaulay.
+In general, Singh and Walther defined an ideal $I$ in a regular local ring to be \textit{set-theoretically Cohen-Macaulay} if there exists an ideal $J \subset R$ with $\sqrt{I}=\sqrt{J}$ such that the ring $R/J$ is Cohen-Macaulay.
+It is evident that set-theoretically complete intersection and Cohen-Macaulay radical ideals are set-theoretically Cohen-Macaulay but the converse is no longer true.
 It is a natural question to ask on the relation between Cohen-Macaulay and set-theoretically Cohen-Macaulay ideals.

-Our first result in this direction is Proposition \ref{equivalence}, which is a consequence of Theorem \ref{Main vanishing}.
-It states that in a regular local ring $(R,\fm)$ with ideals $I$ and $J$, where $\rad(I) = \rad(J)$ and triples $(R, I, \varphi)$ and $(R, J, \varphi)$ have both (Flat) and (Inj) properties, then the concepts of Cohen-Macaulayness and set-theoretically Cohen-Macaulayness are the same.
-In fact, Proposition \ref{equivalence} is a generalization as a result of C. Huneke appeared in \cite[Section 6]{EMS}.
+Our first result in this direction is Proposition \ref{equivalence}, which is a consequence of Theorem \ref{CM cond}.
+Under the assumptions given in Proposition \ref{equivalence}, the concepts of Cohen-Macaulayness and set-theoretically Cohen-Macaulayness are the same.

 Not so much is known about the cohomological characterization of set-theoretically Cohen-Macaulay ideals.
-In the following, we show that under certain conditions, set-theoretically Cohen-Macaulay ideals are the same as cohomologically complete intersections.
+In Section \ref{set theoretically C-M ideals}, among other results we show that under certain conditions, set-theoretically Cohen-Macaulay ideals are the same as cohomologically complete intersections.